Adarsh-K/Face-Dataset-dimensionality-reduction-using-PCA/README.md

 # Here I've used PCA for dimensionality reduction of Face dataset.
-The code is in Matlab.
+The code is in Matlab.(Facedataset.mat wasn't uploading)
 Note: All the files are well documented and commented wherever I felt necessary

 Run the file named FaceDatasetDRusingPCA.m which does the following: